hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 ### Subclass from Thing

 Normally, the hardware is interfaced with a computer through Ethernet, USB etc. or any OS supported method, and one would write a class to encapsulate its properties and commands.
-Exposing this class to other processes and/or to the network provides access to the hardware for multiple use cases in a client-server model.
-Such remotely visible Python objects are to be made by subclassing from `Thing`:
+Exposing this class to the network or other processes provides access to the hardware for multiple use cases in a client-server model.
+Such remotely visible
+Python objects are to be made by subclassing from `Thing`:

 ```py title="Base Class - Spectrometer Example" linenums="1" hl_lines="10"